Skip to main content

 Onboarding connected the new Medicaid provider to an eligible provider and help that eligible provider meet federal “meaningful use" requirements.
 The new Medicaid provider being onboarded did not need an EHR to participate; for example, connections through Reliance's web portal to the Community Health Record were also available.

-The Program was developed after extensive engagement with a variety of stakeholders, including OHA stakeholder groups, like the Health Information Technology (HIT) Oversight Council, the HIT Advisory Group (with Medicaid Coordinated Care Organization representatives), and the HIT/HIE Community and Organizational Panel.
-OHA also formed a short-term advisory group of stakeholders across the state to inform program development.
-OHA met individually with stakeholders from corrections, long-term services and supports, behavioral health, social services, frontier providers, supported housing, and others.
+The Program was developed after extensive engagement with a variety of partners, including OHA partner groups, like the Health Information Technology (HIT) Oversight Council, the HIT Advisory Group (with Medicaid Coordinated Care Organization representatives), and the HIT/HIE Community and Organizational Panel.
+OHA also formed a short-term advisory group of partners across the state to inform program development.
+OHA met individually with partners from corrections, long-term services and supports, behavioral health, social services, frontier providers, supported housing, and others.
 OHA interviewed eight states with similar programs about best practices.
 Finally, OHA received helpful input through a request for information open to organizations operating an HIE in Oregon.

 The HIE Onboarding Closure Summary can be found here